jeffpatton1971/armtemplates/README.md

 - 11/07 : ~~Update OMS regions~~

 # Change Log
+- 03/10 : Checking in new param and variables for diagnostics
 - 03/01 : Updated geo replication template to use elasticpools
 - 03/01 : Updated NSG rule 140 for Solr should be 8984
 - 03/01 : Corrected, resources should be an array